HotelQuickly/WeAreHiring/README.md

 * this call will be full of pair programming - we're having some great assignments waiting for you
 * get ready for that, it will be fun :)

-**You** - if you are in Bangkok, you should meet with our team - you can join our Friday pizza lunch
+**You** - if you are in Bangkok, you should meet with our team - you can join our *Pizza Friday* lunch

 * and if you are abroad... well, that will be a challenge